govex/performance-management-getting-started/structure.md

 * ChattaData meetings are focused on the City's [performance priorities](https://performance.chattanooga.gov/).

-* New Orleans has several monthly [Stat meetings](http://www.nola.gov/calendar/stat-meetings/), each focused on a particular subject area, including blight, quality of life, and customer service.
+* New Orleans has several monthly [stat meetings](http://www.nola.gov/calendar/stat-meetings/), each focused on a particular subject area, including blight, quality of life, and customer service.

 * Seattle's [SeaStat](http://www.seattle.gov/seattle-police-department/crime-data/seastat) is aimed at analyzing crime data and community incident reports to identify crime hotspots.

-* In Maryland's StateStat, each State department had a Stat meeting once a month.
+* In Maryland's StateStat, each State department had a stat meeting once a month.
 Follow up items from the previous month were discussed, as well as new topics and trends.
 These meetings were complemented by quarterly "subject matter stats," in which all agencies that have ownership of certain topics were present.

 <hr>